-The spring blooms of Frittilaria bring an exotic magic to the garden.
+The spring blooms of Frittilaria bring magic to the garden.
 It is as if the pendant bell shaped flowers are waiting to be worn by a fairy as a hat or skirt.
 A visit to Catherine Creek in Washington or Tom McCall nature preserve past Mosier, Oregon offer an opportunity to experience these magical flowers in the wild.

 Frittilaria have an incredible menagerie of colors in patterns from solid pale yellow to dusky purple with yellow tips.
 The dainty Frittilaria meleagris, a native species, holds stunning purple and white checkered bells 6-8” above the soil.
 They pair beautifully with primroses, mondo grass or rhododendrons.
 The magestic Frittilaria imperalis offer a taller, bolder look with spires of orange or yellow bells, and combine well with the colorful foliage of Heuchera or feathery gold foliage of Tanacetum ‘Isla Gold’.